 A root canal (also known as an endodontic treatment) is a serious procedure, but one that specialists handle every day.
 Before engaging in any type of dental work, it’s important to know the facts about root canals.

 Does a root canal hurt?

 Since patients are given anesthesia, a root canal isn’t more painful than a regular dental procedure, such as a filling or getting a wisdom tooth removed.
 However, a root canal is generally a bit sore or numb after the procedure, and can even cause mild discomfort for a few days.

 How do you know if you need a root canal?

 Root canals are needed for a cracked tooth from injury or genetics, a deep cavity, or issues from a previous filling.
 Patients generally need a root canal when they notice their teeth are sensitive, particularly to hot and cold sensations.
-Sensitive teeth indicate that harmful bacteria are getting into the nerves of the jaw and must be removed.

 Can I go to school or work after getting a root canal?

 Although you will most likely be numb for 2-4 hours following the procedure, most patients are able to return to school or work directly following a root canal.
 However, it is advised against eating until the numbness is completely gone.